apache/nuttx/configs/sama5d3x-ek/README.txt

        then start the image in NOR FLASH.
 See the discussion of the NORBOOT configuration in the "Creating and Using NORBOOT" section above.

-       NOTE thathere is jumper on the CM module that must be closed to enable use of the AT25 Serial Flash.
+       NOTE that there is jumper on the CM module that must be closed to enable use of the AT25 Serial Flash.
 Also, if you are using using SAM-BA, make sure that you load the NOR boot program into the boot area via the pull-down menu.